A construction of derived equivalent pairs of symmetric algebras: Applications to symmetric algebras

 \section{Applications to symmetric algebras}

-Some interesting applications of the main theorem are obtained by setting $\C = K^b(\proj A)$ where $A$ is a symmetric $k$-algebra.
-This special case is the focus of the present section.
+In this section, we discuss several settings where the hypotheses of Theorem 4.1 are satisfied rather easily, and we obtain interesting pairs of derived equivalent symmetric algebras.
+We first focus on the case where $\C = K^b(\proj A)$ for a symmetric $k$-algebra $A$.
 We start by reviewing some properties of the homotopy category of perfect complexes.

 For any finite-dimensional $k$-algebra $A$, let $\nu = -\otimes_A DA$ be the Nakayama functor.
 It induces an equivalence $\proj A \rightarrow \inj A$, and thus extends to an equivalence of triangulated categories $\nu : K^b(\proj A) \rightarrow K^b(\inj A)$.
 Of course, if $A$ is self-injective, then $\inj A = \proj A$ and $\nu$ gives an auto-equivalence of $K^b(\proj A)$.
 Furthermore, the natural isomorphism of functors $D\Hom_A(P,-) \cong \Hom_A(-,\nu P)$ for $P$ projective, also extends to a natural isomorphism $D\Hom_{K(A)}(P^{\bullet},-) \cong \Hom_{K(A)}(-,\nu P^{\bullet})$ for all $P^{\bullet} \in K^b(\proj A)$ \cite{TCRTA}.
 In particular, when $A$ is self-injective $\nu$ is a Serre functor on $K^b(\proj A)$, and when $A$ is symmetric $\nu$ is the identity and we have natural isomorphisms for all $X^{\bullet}, Y^{\bullet} \in K^b(\proj A)$ (i.e., $K^b(\proj A)$ is $0$-Calabi-Yau).